 The aim of our project is to convincingly recreate what a ‘conversazione’ might have been like in Rome.
 We hope to revive the cultural atmosphere of the Roman conversazioni by performing music from the Accademia degli Arcadi, with a particular emphasis on Handel’s cantatas.
 The performances will be part of Contrasto Armonico’s ongoing project recording the complete Italian cantatas by Handel.

-During the conversazioni an actor will be invited to read poetry linked to the themes of the cantatas.
+During some conversazioni an actor will be invited to read poetry linked to the themes of the cantatas.
 In others, we will have art historian Robert Newton present and discuss paintings relevant to the music.
 Enjoy music, poetry, and art – in the manner of the Accademia.